lee-zhg/ieam101/README.md

 The above sample Service Policy doesn't has any properties, but it does have a constraint.
 This example constraint states that their Service must only run on edge nodes with 100 MB or more memory.

+1. In your shell of the edge node.

 1. View the service policy attached to service `ibm.helloworld`.

   ```